GovTechSG/techpass-user-docs/docs/user-lifecycle.md

 ### Public officers

-- Public officers are disabled, blocked, or deleted from the Whole of Government Azure Active Directory (WoG AAD) based on an event from CAM.
+- Public officers are disabled or deleted from the Azure Entra ID based on an event from CAM.

 ### Vendors

-- Vendor accounts can be disabled, blocked, or deleted via service requests or from CAM.
+- Vendor accounts can be disabled or deleted via service requests or from CAM.

-### Disabled/blocked from WOG AAD
+### Disabled/blocked from Azure Entra ID

 - Accounts can be disabled or blocked from WOG AAD for any reason, such as risky sign-ins or if the user leaves the organisation.